Jonatas-01/delightful-bite/README.md

 ![Mobile Wireframe part2](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/homepage-mobilepart2.png)

-> The design flow in the website is meant to be minimalist with a cartoon.
-Made to be easier to undesrtand and accessible for all ages.
+> The design flow of the website is meant to be minimalist with a cartoon.
+Made to be easier to understand and accessible for all ages.

-> The color patern is mainly white, green and orange, made to match with the first image (that with website name).
+> The color pattern is mainly white, green, and orange, made to match the first image (that with the website name).

 ## Testing